 - 11.1.
-All meetings will be convened by the Clerk to Governors. - 11.2.
+All meetings will be convened by the Clerk to Governors with the exception of Senate and Safeguarding and Prevent. - 11.2.
 The Clerk is responsible for drafting the agenda, in conjunction with the Principal and CEO and leadership team, for approval by the Chair.
 The agenda will set out the time and place of the meeting and the items of business to be transacted. - 11.3.
 Members who wish to add an item to the agenda should inform the Chair or the Clerk to Governors at least ten days before the date of the meeting. - 11.4.
-The agenda and papers shall normally be published to members of the Board of Governors no later than seven days before the date of the meeting, however it will not render meetings invalid if they are circulated less than seven days in advance of the meeting. - 11.5.
+The agenda and papers shall normally be published to members of the Board of Governors no later than seven days before the date of the meeting; however it will not render meetings invalid if they are circulated less than seven days in advance of the meeting. - 11.5.
 The tabling of papers at meetings is normally discouraged, unless as late items of urgent business.